hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-15

+If you had the greatest team of all time, and you set them to work on the wrong things, then their output would be worthless to you.
+And very likely, that would not be obvious for a good while.
+Going fast into the wrong direction can feel very productive.

+And I don't have the greatest, or any, team.
+It's just myself, for the time being.
+So it's critical that I don't waste my efforts.
+That I spend my limited resources where it counts.

+That's why I always try to think about what is important to work on right now.
+Questioning whether what I'm doing is actually advancing Caterpillar in a direction that matters.
+I'm honestly not sure how well I'm doing that.
+But I guess time will tell, one way or the other.

 ## 2024-05-14

 I have big ideas about what Caterpillar could be one day.
 I jokingly call that